 How to find Roscommon Castle

-Here’s the crunch – if you are passing Roscommon Town on the N60, you will see the castle, but not the way to it.
-And if you are in the town itself, you'll see signposts, but no castle, and have to be prepared to take a short hike (or drive there).
-The castle ruins are to be found on a hillside just outside the town.
-Now “hillside” is really pushing it, it is a modest elevation.
-And the castle is now part of the local amenity area called Loughnanane Park, a beautifully landscaped area with a pond (dive for cover when the ducks come in to land), protected by a gate that is open during daylight hours.
-Easiest access is via Castle Street and Castle Lane, north of the town center.
+The castle ruins are located on a hillside just outside the town.
+The hill is very modest, so the prospect of a short walk should not put anyone off.
+The castle is now part of the local recreation area called Loughnanane Park.
+The park is a beautifully landscaped area with a pond filled with local ducks and protected by a gate that is open during daylight hours.
+The easiest access is via Castle Street and Castle Lane, north of the town center.

 The History of Roscommon Castle

-In 1569, however, Sir Henry Sidney, Lord Deputy of Ireland for Queen Elizabeth I, seized the castle … and a few years later granted it to the new ruler of Connacht, Governor Sir Nicholas Malbie.
-Not contend with living in a sturdy, yet draughty and hopelessly outmoded pile of stone, Malbie started an ambitious re-building plan for Roscommon Castle.
+In 1569, however, Sir Henry Sidney, Lord Deputy of Ireland for Queen Elizabeth I, seized the castle.
+A few years later, Roscommon Castle was granted to the new ruler of Connacht, Governor Sir Nicholas Malbie.
+Not content with living in a sturdy, yet drafty and hopelessly outmoded pile of stone, Malbie started an ambitious re-building plan for Roscommon Castle.
 His castle was to be his home, not vice versa.

 Today it is classified as a national monument and under the care of the Irish state, but apart from clearing the site, and some necessary work to ensure no further destruction, no changes have been made.
 It is still a ruin, though an impressive one.